Motsai/documentation/source/motionenginepackets.md

 #define FingerGesture   0x11 //detects finger swipe patterns, when Neblina is attached to a finger
 #define RotationInfo    0x12 //streaming device rotation information: number of rotations, and speed in rpm
 #define ExtrnHeadingCorrection 0x13 //external heading angle correction, e.g., from a camera, GPS, etc.
+//the below commands are available in the upcoming Neblina version 1.1 (not available in the current version)
+#define MotionAnalysisReset  0x14 //deletes all the recorded poses (gestures)
+#define MotionAnalysisCalibrate  0x15 //builds the reference pose
+#define MotionAnalysisCreatePose   0x16 //creates a new pose based on the current device orientation
+#define MotionAnalysisSetActivePose   0x17 //sets the active pose for streaming the distance
+#define MotionAnalysisGetActivePose   0x18 //gets the active pose for streaming the distance
+#define MotionAnalysisStream        0x19 //enables/disables the streaming of the motion analysis data
 ```
 Note that the above commands are placed within the header section of the packet in Byte#3.